La Sportiva Trango Tech GTX

 As we’ve come to expect from La Sportiva, the Trango Tech is an extremely well-made and nicely constructed boot with high attention to detail.
 However, with such a lightweight design, you can expect a much shorter lifespan if you’re using the boots to their full potential.
 In other words, the minimalist build will pack out and abrade much more quickly than a beefier leather model.
 After 10 days of heavy use, our pair showed notable fraying where the upper came into contact with a crampon and snowshoe.
 All that said, the sole weathered the expedition with minimal wear, and even after heavy abuse, the boot has maintained its relatively stiff feel and close fit.

 I usually wear a women’s European size 40 (U.S. size 8.5) and found that the La Sportiva Trango Tech GTX fit true to size.
 Thanks to its relatively flexible build, the boot was comfortable right out of the box and I experienced no discomfort or hotspots during the break-in period.
 My feet are definitely on the wide side, but the roomy toe box and to-the-toe lacing worked well for me.
 However, the shoe should be able to accommodate a wide range of foot shapes given its lacing.
 Whether you want comfort on the trail or precision on the rock, it’s easy to dial in fit.

-Men’s La Sportiva Trango Tech GTX
+Other Versions of the La Sportiva Trango Tech GTX

 - Great all-around performance: the Trango Tech is lightweight and responsive for trail and rock, yet supportive and stiff enough for technical snow.